the fastest

 But it is an accurate and fluent car that's easy to thread along neatly: it doesn't lurch when taking on its modest roll, understeer is well contained and traction strong.
 In the dry you'd hardly know which end the motor lives.
 Steering weight and progression are just fine.
 So are the brakes.
 And paddles give a choice of regeneration levels.

-The ride is generally pretty supple unless you hit a really big bump, and anyway the tyres' and suspension's quietness make it feel better than it is.
+The ride is generally pretty supple unless you hit a really big bump, and the tyres' and suspension's quietness make it feel better than it is.

 There's a pretty comprehensive suite of them but beyond the legally mandated ones they're optional so if you don't like them – many don't – they’re simple to switch off.
 They work smoothly without many bings and bongs or nudges of the steering.
 You can set up shortcuts to switch out any of them if you're regularly on a road where they're unhelpful.
 Many Peugeots we’ve driven recently are far more intrusive, so this is a welcome sign of progress.